 HYPEBEAST got a chance to talk to some of the members of this so-called “Techwear Subculture” and it turns out they’re a tight-knit group who attribute their interests to names like Errolson Hugh of ACRONYM, video game titles like Metal Gear, and even a few anime movies.
 In the end, however, they’re just eager to push their own creative vision of what this particular culture stands for — to be as imaginative as one can be with respect to the brands they love.

-From an observer’s standpoint, especially those coming from a streetwear fan’s perspective, we’ve seen videos and lookbook imprints like ACRONYM and Stone Island have created.
+From an observer’s standpoint, especially those coming from a streetwear fan’s perspective for men’s technical apparel, we’ve seen videos and lookbook imprints like ACRONYM and Stone Island have created.
 What the “Techwear Subculture” members offer, however, is something that goes beyond the industry’s way of visually defining the brand.
 They go a step above and add a more personal spin to each photo or look they release.
 Sometimes, they add a bit of the surreal into the mix to wow followers and garner more fans.
 But from talking to them, we soon understand that it’s less about the “follow” count on their social media handle, but more on how they can creatively execute an image with precision and patience.

 Bryan Lee (@firstname.lastname@example.org//@acrhive)